wdporter/i-am-that-vuepress/30-you-are-free-now/readme.md

 style=font-style:normal>become</span>.

 **Questioner:**&ensp;There are so many theories about the nature of man and universe.
-The creation theory, the illusion theory, the dream theory — any number of them.
+The creätion theory, the illusion theory, the dream theory — any number of them.
 Which is true?

 **Maharaj:**&ensp;All are true, all are false.
 You can pick up whichever you